 IRGP – Australian Cultural Diplomacy Grants Program (ACDGP)Overview

-This program seeks to support projects that engage audiences, establish ongoing networks and promote collaboration and exchange.
+This program aims to sustained purposeful engagement to promote Australia's cultural and creative industries overseas; to establish networks; and support ongoing collaborations and exchange.
 It forms part of the International Relations Grants Program that aims to promote people-to-people links and a contemporary and positive image of Australia and support for the Australian government’s international policy goals.

 - Promote the economic, artistic and cultural assets to an international audience.

 - Influence perceptions of Australia at home and abroad.

 - Expand audiences and markets.

 - Leverage existing partnerships and foster engagement with key stakeholders in line with DFAT’s 2017 Foreign Policy White Paper.